 The parties in cases under the ICOM-WIPO Mediation Rules may choose to use the WIPO Electronic Case Facility (WIPO ECAF) which allows parties and all other actors in a case to file submissions electronically in order to facilitate communication.
 In all respects, ICOM and the WIPO Center have a strong commitment to procedural efficiency.

 The Schedule of Fees for ICOM-WIPO Mediation provides for two types of fees: an administration fee and the mediator’s fees.

-ICOM and the WIPO Center also provide their “Good Offices” to ease the relations between the parties to a dispute or negotiation and provide procedural advice to facilitate that an agreement be reached through mediation.
+ICOM and the WIPO Center also provide their “Good Offices” to ease the relations between the parties to a dispute and provide procedural advice to facilitate the submission of disputes to mediation.
 The good offices are provided free-of-charge and on a confidential basis.